 - Place first nine ingredients in a 6-qt. stockpot; bring to a boil.
 Reduce heat; simmer, covered, until flavors are blended, about 15 minutes.

 - Stir in chicken; heat through.
 Serve with sour cream and, if desired, cilantro.
 Freeze option: Freeze cooled chili in freezer containers.
 To use, partially thaw in refrigerator overnight.
-Heat through in a saucepan, stirring occasionally and adding a little broth if necessary.
+Heat through in a saucepan, stirring occasionally; add a little broth if necessary.

 Originally published as Mexican Peanut Chicken Chili in Simple & Delicious December/January 2017